influxdata/docs-v2/content/v2.0/influxdb-templates/_index.md

 ---
-title: Influx templates
+title: InfluxDB templates
 description: >
-  Influx templates are prepackaged InfluxDB configurations that contain everything from dashboards and Telegraf configurations to notifications and alerts.
+  InfluxDB templates are prepackaged InfluxDB configurations that contain everything from dashboards and Telegraf configurations to notifications and alerts.
 menu: v2_0
 weight: 10
-v2.0/tags: [influx templates]
+v2.0/tags: [templates]
 ---

-Influx templates are prepackaged InfluxDB configurations that contain everything from dashboards and Telegraf configurations to notifications and alerts.
+InfluxDB templates are prepackaged InfluxDB configurations that contain everything from dashboards and Telegraf configurations to notifications and alerts.
-Use Influx templates to quickly set up a fresh instance of InfluxDB, back up your dashboard configuration, or share your configuration with the InfluxData community.
+Use InfluxDB templates to quickly set up a fresh instance of InfluxDB, back up your dashboard configuration, or share your configuration with the InfluxData community.

 ## Template manifests